-Line 20 - Article 33 taxpayers: enter the tax shown on Form CT-33, line 9a; or Form CT-33-A, line 10; or Form CT-33-NL, line 5.
+Line 26 - Article 33 taxpayers: enter the tax shown on Form CT-33, line 9a; or Form CT-33-A, line 10; or Form CT-33-NL, line 5.

-Line 21 - If you are claiming more than one tax credit for this tax year, enter the amount of the tax credit(s) claimed before the EZ wage tax credit.
+Line 27 - If you are claiming more than one tax credit for this tax year, enter the amount of the tax credit(s) claimed before the EZ wage tax credit.
 Include in this amount any EZ or ZEA wage tax credit applied to the tax prior to the credit claimed on this form.
-Refer to your corporation franchise tax return for the order of credit that applies.
-Article 9-A taxpayers: refer to Form CT-600, Ordering of Corporation Tax Credits.
-Otherwise, enter 0 on line 21.
+Refer to the instructions for your corporation franchise tax return for the order of credit that applies.
+Article 9-A taxpayers: refer to Form CT-600-I, Instructions for Form CT-600.
+Otherwise, enter 0 on line 27.